kundajelab/chrombpnet/chrombpnet/helpers/preprocessing/reads_to_bigwig/README.md

 If supplying a fragment file, it should minimally have 3 columns for chr, start and end.
 Each line must represent a fragment with Tn5 transposition events at both ends.

-If supplying a fragment file, it should minimally contain 3 columns for chr, start and end, and a 6th column with the strand.
+If supplying a tagAlign file, it should minimally contain 3 columns for chr, start and end, and a 6th column with the strand.

 Both gzipped and plain text files are allowed.
 Sorting is not expected.